Skip to main contentSkip to data table

 Minimum data

-Scorer accepts empty depeg sets, but the cron requires total market cap > 0 and an available active-depeg input query
+Scorer accepts empty depeg and zero warning-band DEWS stress rows, but the cron requires total market cap > 0 plus readable active-depeg inputs and a fresh non-empty latest DEWS row set

 Required sources

-Market-cap totals + active depeg inputs (current stablecoins price, or recent replay-safe price_cache fallback for already-open depegs; DEWS breadth optional)
+Market-cap totals, active depeg inputs (current stablecoins price, or recent replay-safe price_cache fallback for already-open depegs), and latest DEWS stress-signal rows no older than two compute-dews intervals

 Failure behavior